 Whichever agency conducts the security clearance appeals proceedings, the core considerations are supposed to be the same.
 There are thirteen standards or “guidelines” against which Applicants are assessed.
 These are: Criminal Conduct; Security Violations; Misuse of Information Technology Systems; Allegiance to the United States; Foreign Influence; Foreign Preference; Sexual Behavior; Personal Conduct; Financial Considerations; Alcohol Consumption; Drug Involvement; Emotional, Mental and Personality Disorders and Outside Activities.
-The details of the standards change from time to time, with the most recent set issued in 2005.
+The details of the standards change from time to time, with the most recent set made effective in the summer of 2017.

 Because of the national security concerns driving clearance requirements, the clearance process and the standards for denial and revocation are all stricter, more government-centric, and more unforgiving than conventional legal standards.
 The adjudicator must decide that grant of a clearance is “clearly consistent” with the national interest.
 At each stage of consideration the decisionmaker is to err on the side of denying clearance.
 Department of the Navy v.Egan, 484 U.S. 518, 531 (1988).
 This is a far cry from the “preponderance of the evidence” and the presumption favoring the defense in civil trials.
 The focus is quite clearly on the national interest, not the affected individual or company.